Eyelid Hooding (Dermatochalasis)

 Q: How do I book a consultation?

-A: Contact The Eye Clinic at Kelsall Surgical Centre by phone at [insert number] or through our online enquiry form to schedule a personalised consultation with our specialist oculoplastic team.
+A: Contact The Eye Clinic at Kelsall Surgical Centre by phone here or through our online enquiry form to schedule a personalised consultation with our specialist oculoplastic team.